 In Mobile, Alabama, a former Montgomery County police corporal was charged last Thursday

 with federal marijuana offenses.
 Lyvanh Rasavong had previously been charged in state court, but Alabama prosecutors dismissed those charges in deference to the federal charges.
 Rasavong is accused of conspiring with another man to sell four pounds of marijuana late last year.
 The indictment also alleges he sold an ounce to an undercover cop in December.
 He is charged with conspiracy to possess with intent to distribute marijuana.
 Rasavong was caught with three pounds of pot during a raid on a home in December and has also been implicated in a 100-plant grow bust in October.
 He is free on bail pending trial and is looking at up to five years in federal prison.

-In Shinnston, Connecticut, a Shinnston police officer was arrested Tuesday for stealing pain pills
+In Shinnston, West Virginia, a Shinnston police officer was arrested Tuesday for stealing pain pills

 .
 Officer Charles Roscoe Henning III is accused of repeatedly making off with hydrocodone pills in incidents stretching back over the past two years, including incidents where he took pills he claimed were needed for investigations, where he confiscated pills after warrant searches, and where he confiscated pills during a traffic stop and then took more when the driver brought in his prescription pill bottle as proof of innocence.
 He faces seven counts of unlawfully acquiring controlled substances by fraud, forgery, deception, or subterfuge.
 He's looking at one to four years on each count.
 Henning has now been fired.